generalwrex/DESERVE/README.md

 #Description
 A New Dedicated Server application for Space Engineers paired with a WPF Manager GUI for full server control and a ton of features!

+#Installation
+Place DESERVE.exe and DESERVE.Common.dll in DedicatedServer64.
+Place DESERVE.Manager.exe and DESERVE.Common.dll where you would like it to run from.

 **"Because you DESERVE it!"**